Henry Fuller Maitland Wilson: Salonika

-In November 1915, XII Corps was sent from France with 22nd, 26th and 28th Divisions under command to reinforce Allied forces on the Macedonian front.
-Wilson and his corps headquarters (HQ) arrived at the port of Salonika on 12 November, but the commander of the British Salonika Force (BSF) took Wilson's staff to establish his own HQ, and Wilson was left unemployed for a month.
-On 14 December 1915 the War Office sanctioned the establishment of two corps within the BSF and Wilson reformed XII Corps.
+In November, XII Corps was sent from France with the 22nd, 26th and 28th divisions under command to reinforce Allied forces on the Macedonian front.
+Wilson and his corps headquarters (HQ) arrived at the port of Salonika on 12 November, but the commander of the British Salonika Force (BSF), Lieutenant General Sir Bryan Mahon, took Wilson's staff to establish his own HQ, and Wilson was left unemployed for a month.
+On 14 December the War Office sanctioned the establishment of two corps within the BSF and Wilson reformed XII Corps.

 After a period holding the defensive position known as 'the Birdcage' around Salonika, XII Corps moved up-country in July 1916, taking over former French positions, but only part of Wilson's command was involved in the fighting during the summer and autumn.
-Wilson was ordered to prepare an attack on the Bulgarian positions west of Lake Doiran in April 1917.
+Wilson was ordered to prepare an attack on the Bulgarian positions west of Doiran Lake in April 1917.
 The area to be attacked was 'a defender's dream, being a tangled mass of hills cut by numerous ravines'.
 Wilson planned a three-stage operation to capture the three lines of defences, preceded by a short intense bombardment.
-The BSF's commander, Sir George Milne decided that his manpower was too limited, and reduced Wilson's plan to a smaller assault on the first defence line only, preceded by a three-day bombardment to neutralise enemy batteries and destroy trenches and barbed wire.
+The BSF's commander, Lieutenant General Sir George Milne, who had replaced Mahon in May 1916, decided that his manpower was too limited, and reduced Wilson's plan to a smaller assault on the first defence line only, preceded by a three-day bombardment to neutralise enemy batteries and destroy trenches and barbed wire.
 This of course lost the element of surprise in Wilson's plan, but the Bulgarians were well aware of what was coming.
 Only three brigades were engaged, but the casualties were high and little ground was gained.
 Despite Wilson's misgivings, Milne ordered a second attack two weeks later.
 The assault troops managed to cross no man's land, but it was difficult to get information back to HQs, and some companies simply disappeared.